alma-labs/tokiemon-lists/README.md

 - Should be able to have a pull request submitted by any project to be included.
 - Each should have a unique ID.

-## Addting A New Asset
+## Adding A New Asset

-1. Find circular image logo with transparent background
+1. Find circular image logo with transparent background, under 50kb (preferably < 20).
-2. Upload both images to `normal` and `pixel-logos` folders respectively
+2. Upload the image to the `assets/tokens` folder.
-3. Add details to `index.ts` file
+3. Add details to `index.ts` file, use only capital letters for community ID, symbol, and token name.
-4. Run `npm run convert`
+4. Run `npm run convert`.
-5. Push to github and submit a PR
+5. Push to github and submit a PR.

 Want your token listed?
 Sumbit a PR!